Providing Clients with a Wide Range of Legal Services

 - Various types of trusts to protect young or irresponsible beneficiaries

-- LLCs to limit liability exposure for real estate or small businesses
+- LLCs to limit liability exposure for real estate, small businesses, or farms

 - Special needs planning to protect disabled beneficiaries

 The passing of a loved one is often the single most difficult event for any family.
 It can be very challenging dealing with a loss and not knowing where to turn or what to do next.
 Every member of our team has lost someone special at one time or another – we acknowledge there are good days, and some days that aren’t.
 We support families through this critical time and strive to help you navigate through the confusion and frustration.
 We handle the settlement of affairs and assist the family to ensure that the wishes of their loved one are carried out.

 There are several types of estate administration—from informal, small estate non-probate administrations, to unsupervised probate estates (the most common), to trust administration, to full-blown supervised probate administration with full court involvement.
 We also assist with claims paperwork for life insurance and retirement accounts, as well as the preparation of any necessary deeds.

 No matter the level of assistance you need after a loved one’s death, we will be able to help in all areas of estate or trust administration.
 We provide personalized, capable, and compassionate guidance to help you navigate this difficult time.